guillaumebort/play2-freemarker-demo/README.md

 ## Hot reloading

 If you are using a dynamic template engine it should be trivial to achieve.
-The build system being intregated with hot reloading, it will be incrementally called at each file change/new request event.
+The build system being intregated with hot reloading, it will be incrementally called at each file change and new request events.

-If needed you can create your own implementation of `play.PlayPlugin` that will be notified of application __start/stop__
+If needed you can create your own implementation of `play.PlayPlugin` that will be notified of application __start__ and __stop__

-For freemarker there nothing really special to do, apart of disable the cache:
+For freemarker there nothing really special to do, apart of disabling the cache (at least in _dev_ mode):

 ```java
 cfg.setTemplateUpdateDelay(0);